Abdul-AA/Canada-Net-Zero-Optimization/README.md

 their implications, potential extensions, and lessons learned regarding both the potential and the practical limitations of linear optimization as a prescriptive analytics tool in complex and uncertain environments.

+Full report available at https://github.com/Abdul-AA/Canada-Net-Zero-Optimization/blob/92b090ca6f5cb3a39f29edd5514c2b1ab4688f8f/Optimization%20Report.pdf

+Full code notebook available at

-View the full result at https://canada-net-zero.streamlit.app/
+View the detailed result at https://canada-net-zero.streamlit.app/